aadarshsable/Darsh-s_Notes/BIO101/Cell Biology/Five Unifying Themes in Biology.md

 #### The Struction of DNA
 - Double Helix
-- The Strands are made up of Four kinds of Nucleotide Bonds
+- The Strands are made up of Four kinds of Nucleotide Bonds (A,T,C,G)
--
+- The Nucleotides have fixed pairing
+   A $\rightarrow$ T   &   C $\rightarrow$ G

+Specific sequences of these four chemical letters encode precise information in units of inheritance called ***Genes*** Genes provide the blueprint for making